apache/nuttx/tools/README.txt

   This is a configuration script for the uncrustify code beautifier.
-  Uncrustify does well with forcing braces into "if" statements and indenting per the Nuttx C coding standard.
+  Uncrustify does well with forcing braces into "if" statements and indenting per the NuttX C coding standard.
 It correctly does things like placing all braces on separate lines at the proper indentation level.
 It cannot handle certain requirements of the coding standard such as

     - FAR attributes in pointer declarations.
-    - The Nuttx standard function header block comments.
+    - The NuttX standard function header block comments.
     - Naming violations such as use of CamelCase variable names, lower case pre-processor definitions, etc.